arianehanbi/databricks/README.md

 <br>

 # Common Table Expressions (CTE)
-**CTE starts with a WITH clause** <br>
+- **CTE starts with a WITH clause**
-CTEs are supported in Spark SQL.
-A CTE provides a temporary result set which you can then use in a SELECT statement.
+- CTEs are supported in Spark SQL.
+A CTE provides a _temporary result_ set which you can then use in a SELECT statement.
 These are different from **temporary views** in that they cannot be used beyond the scope of a single query.
 In this case, we will use the CTE to get a closer look at the nested data without writing a new table or view.
-CTEs use the WITH clause to start defining the expression.
 ```
 WITH ExplodeSource  -- specify the name of the result set we will query
 AS